Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 The architectural marvel of Marina Bay Sands in Singapore, with its unique boat-shaped sky park atop three towering skyscrapers, overlooking the city - in top things to do in Singapore

-Marina Bay Sands is a luxury resort with a shopping mall, casino, and an observation deck with panoramic views of Singapore’s skyline.
+Marina Bay Sands is a luxury resort with a hotel, shopping mall, casino, and an observation deck with panoramic views of Singapore’s skyline.

 It’s one of Singapore’s most iconic landmarks and home to the famous infinity pool.